 - StrongVPN – Good all-rounder that works even in China.

 Some people agree with that concept, some don’t.
-Regardless of whether you fall on that particular viewpoint, though, the reality is that free VPNs simply cannot be trusted.
+Regardless of whether you fall on that particular viewpoint, though, the reality is that a free or even cheap VPN simply cannot be trusted.

 Here’s a few common faults with free/cheap VPNs: